KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/advanced-series-4.md

 For our example above of an electronic signature, the consensus mechanism runs the logical conditions and fulfillments of the CryptoCondition to verify the electronic signature with the provided pubkey.
 Then the validation logic calculates the fingerprint of the pubkey and checks it against the condition.

-In adding Cryptoconditions to the Antara framework, Komodo extended the original CC protocol by adding an additional aspect beyond the inputs and outputs.
+In adding CryptoConditions to the Antara framework, Komodo extended the original CC protocol by adding an additional aspect beyond the inputs and outputs.
 This additional part is called the <b>EVAL</b> CryptoCondition, or eval code.

 Each Antara Module has its own unique eval code.
 The eval code is a number between 0 and 255, and it identifies the specific Antara Module that is associated with a CC transaction.
 When the consensus validation logic encounters the Antara Module's eval code in a transaction input, the validation logic calls the module's validation function.